 1. Economic Factors and Market Failure

-Setbacks in the economy can also make health care less affordable.
+Setbacks in the economy can also make accessing medical services and products less affordable.
 The 2008 Financial Crisis in the U.S. resulted in high unemployment and underemployment rates that left individuals unable to afford necessities such as health care services.

 However, aside from inflation and other economic factors, it is important to note that as an industry, the health care system is characterized by a market failure because it does not follow the classic rule of supply and demand, as well as the basic tenets of a free market.
 Professors Leiyu Shi and Douglas A. Singh explained that health care in the U.S. does not meet the basic requirements of a free market to include consumer information, unrestrained competition, and buyer and seller independence.